 However, if the architect has found a partner and sees in the relationship Potentialhe will give everything to make the other person happy.
 Since classic romance is not in his blood, he finds unconventional ways for this.
 With very much Patience he may even succeed in accessing his own emotions through his partner.

 Architects are born careerists.
-They don't settle for just any job just to be able to pay the rent.
-Instead, they crave a position of responsibility where they can shine with their knowledge and skills.
-They feel that professions in which this desire is not satisfied are a waste of their life time.
+They don't settle for just any job. happyjust to be able to pay the rent.
+Instead, they want a position of responsibility in which they can shine with their knowledge and skills.
+They feel that professions that do not satisfy this desire are a waste of their time.

 Beginners of this personality type struggle with the simple auxiliary tasks they are assigned as trainees.
 The low frustration threshold can be a hindrance when it comes to winning the favour of superiors.
 However, the latter is necessary to gain the freedom they desire.
 Nevertheless, because they quickly acquire expertise and competence, INTJs quickly climb the career ladder.